noelmace/dotfiles/README.md

 > _**FYI**: I mainly use Arch Linux, and sometimes Debian.
 Obviously, some parts of this project would need some tweaking if you don't use Arch Linux yourself._

 For more details see [install.sh](./install.sh). _Don't use this script directly!
-I only use it when if need to take down any notes about some commands I use, not for automatic install._
+I only use it when if need to take down any notes about some commands I use, not for automating system installs._

 ## Sub-projects